StydeNet/html/README.md

 The Field Builder will allow you to render the full dynamic markup you need for each form field with only one line of code.

-If you have used the Laravel Collective HTML component before, you already know the basics, simply replace the alias “Form” for “Field”, for example, replace:
+If you have used the Laravel Collective HTML component before, you already know the basics, simply replace the alias “Form” with “Field”, for example, replace:

 `{!!
 Form::text(‘name’, ‘value’, $attributes) !!}`

-For this:
+With this:

 `{!!
 Field::text(‘name’, ‘value’, $attributes) !!}`